dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 ## Other custom converter samples

-The [Migrate from Newtonsoft.Json to System.Text.Json](system-text-json-migrate-from-newtonsoft-how-to.md) article contains samples of custom converters.
+The [Migrate from Newtonsoft.Json to System.Text.Json](system-text-json-migrate-from-newtonsoft-how-to.md) article contains additional samples of custom converters.

 The [unit tests folder](https://github.com/dotnet/runtime/blob/f77914d4c9045a01b3a91b63c28805f24850c274/src/libraries/System.Text.Json/tests/Serialization/) in the `System.Text.Json.Serialization` source code includes other custom converter samples, such as: